RobustPerception/azure_metrics_exporter/README.md

 This will print your resource id's application/service name along with a list of each of the available metric definitions that you can query for for that resource.

 # Example azure-metrics-exporter config
+`active_directory_authority_url` is AzureAD url for getting access token.
+`resource_manager_url` is Azure API management url.

+Theese parameters are in the confoguration because of the differences between national clouds (e.g. AzureChina cloud has another endpoints).
+You can find ednpoints for national clouds [here](http://www.azurespeed.com/Information/AzureEnvironments)

 `azure_resource_id` and `subscription_id` can be found under properties in the Azure portal for your application/service.